silviaplabon/Tiptop-Rider/README.md

 3.Shows dynamic home page .

-4.Use Route parameter dynamically
+4.Use Route parameter dynamically.

-5.Used fontAwesome Icons
+5.Used fontAwesome Icons.

 6.Used Bootstrap

-7.Used Conditional formatting
+7.Used Conditional formatting.

 8.Fully Responsive

-9.Used destructuring and props
+9.Used destructuring and props.